-The college maintains a well-equipped dispensary on campus with pharmacy and examination room.
+The National and Pohnpei Campuses maintain a well-equipped dispensary on campus with pharmacy and examination rooms.
+A full-time registered nurse is available during regular working hours from Monday to Friday at all campuses.
 The dispensary provides services in acute, chronic, and preventive health care.
-It also provide hospital referrals, personal health counseling, and educational reference materials on illnesses and health issues.
+It also provides hospital referral services, family planning, personal health counseling and educational/reference materials on diseases and health issues.